 In short, virtual machines should be treated like any and every other core system that comprises your organization’s information architecture.
 As such, it should be routinely and periodically reviewed under the auspices of your information governance program.
 Some sample questions to ask:

 - What business purpose does this VM support?
 Is it still valid?
 Needed?

 - Who is the business owner of this VM?
 Does the business owner still work at this organization?
 Does the business owner still need the VM?

 - Who is responsible for maintaining the security of this VM?
 Is that person held accountable for the security and integrity of the VM?

-We’re all for using VMs.
+We’re all for using virtual machines.
 Just don’t let them stagnate and contribute to your organization’s digital junkyard.
 Make sure there is a plan for decommissioning each VM and include auditing them on a periodic and routine basis as part of your IT department’s responsibilities.